forseti-security/forseti-security/_docs/_latest/use/using-instrumentation.md

 * Tracing can be disabled by passing the `enable_tracing="false"` to the Terraform module or not passing `enable_tracing` flag as Tracing is disabled by default.
+* Forseti will send traces using StackdriverExporter by default, and are viewable in GCP console under `Traces`.